-How to knit a jumper…and other life-lessons from Britain’s most remote island
+How to knit a jumper…and other life-lessons from Fair Isle, Britain’s remotest island

 Fog.
 Fog overhead.
 Fog to aft, stern, port, starboard.
 Fog as thick as a storm cloud.
 Underfoot, the deck of the Good Shepherd IV yaws and pitches, and curtains of spray fly up as the boat ploughs through the swell.
 There’s no sign of land, no horizon for bearings, and yet according to a green blip on the ship’s navigation screen, out there in the gloom is an island: a shard of rock, 3 miles long and 1½ miles wide, the remotest inhabited island in the British Isles.